pwujczyk/ProductivityTools.FindPictures/Readme.md

 <!--more-->

 Module does it by validating if taken date exist for given file.
+It is used by me when I am operating on the photographs and between hundreds of photos some pictures were placed by mistake.

 Parameters
 - CopyPicturesToDirectory - if any picture will be found it can be copied to chosen directory